Technology-Notes/kiemlicz-util-wiki/Scripting.md

 * `$?` last command's exit code

 ##Test constructs
-`if` statement tests wheter exit status of command is equal to 0
+`if` statement tests wheter exit status of _command_ is equal to 0
 ```
-if test command;then
+if test command; then
    #sth
 fi
 ```